Wind-WindKids/winding/samples/sophieandwind/illuminated_shorts.md

 One kid squinted at the page, hand shooting up.
 “This isn’t fair!
 We’ve never covered aspect ratio.”

-“It’s in the syllabus.”
+“It’s in the syllabus, between lines six and seven,” she replied, not looking up.

-Wind, observing the workshop from the back, almost laughed.
+Wind, helping with the workshop, almost laughed.
 He’d heard that line before.

 @right: page, image
 Sophie’s handout.